Bruce Turgon: The Lou Gramm Band

 Turgon's long association with his friend Gramm led to writing and recording Gramm’s first solo album Ready or Not, which yielded the hit single "Midnight Blue".
 Ready or Not charted at number 27 in the United States.
 The single "Midnight Blue" was number one on the Hot Mainstream Rock Tracks.
 A second solo album: Long Hard Look was released, yielding the top ten hit "Just Between You and Me," and "True Blue Love," which reached the Top 40.
 Turgon also contributed a song to the soundtrack for the horror film The Lost Boys (1987) entitled "Lost in the Shadows."
-Gramm attempted to rejuvenate his solo career in 2003 with a band that included Turgon on bass, Rocket Richotte on guitar, Kevin Neal on drums, John Purdell on keyboards (who suddenly died very early during the tour), and Gary Corbett on keyboards.
+Gramm attempted to rejuvenate his solo career in 2003 with a band that included Turgon on bass, Rocket Ritchotte on guitar, Kevin Neal on drums, John Purdell on keyboards (who suddenly died very early during the tour), and Gary Corbett on keyboards.
 This initial lineup chose to take different paths following the death of Gramm's mother and father.